conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 When creating a policy you choose which rules you want to apply, and which topics you want to apply them to.
 You're then able to configure actions on the policy which take effect when a rule in the policy is violated by a message in one of your target topics.
 These actions are:
-- Report: produce events into the audit log of console when violations occur
+- Report: produce events into the policy's history logs when violations occur
 - Block: prevent the processing or transmission of data

 Policies created through the Console UI do not have any actions enabled by default.